Orbital Evolution of Satellite Galaxies in Self-Interacting Dark Matter Models: Constraints from Central Densities of Dwarf Galaxies

 In the time scale defined above, $\rho_{\rm core}$ is taken to be the central density of the isothermal cored SIDM profile, which should be interpreted as the minimum core density in the evolution of the halo.
 Note that since $v\propto v_{\rm max}$ and $\rho_{\rm core} \propto \rho_0$, this time scale has the same dependence on the initial profile as that in Ref.~\cite{Nishikawa:2019lsc}.
 However, the time scale used here is roughly a factor of two larger than that in Ref.~\cite{Nishikawa:2019lsc}, which can be traced back to the choice of the LMFP conductivity normalization used to get a fit to halo profiles for moderate cross sections $\lesssim 10\rm\,cm^2/g$.
 The formula used here for $t_{\rm GC}$ is more consistent with the evolution of the core density for large cross sections~\cite{Balberg:2002ue,Essig:2018pzq}.
 We evaluate $t_{\rm GC}$ for a grid of masses in the range $m_{\rm sat} \in [10^{7}~M_{\odot}, M_{200}]$ for every point in the \{$\sigma_{0m}, \omega$\} parameter space.
 The constraints do not extend to points in parameter space where $t_{\rm GC} > 20$~Gyrs for any mass within this range. \end{enumerate}

-The final results for the classical dwarfs Draco and Ursa Minor, as well as the ultra-faint dwarfs Segue~1 and Tucana~2, are provided in Fig.~\ref{fig:Other_Dwarfs}.
-For these results, we have used the $1\sigma$ lower limits on measurements of $\rho_{150}$ for Draco and Ursa Minor, and of $\bar{\rho}_{1/2}$ for Segue~1 and Tucana~2.
-The choice of $1\sigma$, as opposed to the $2\sigma$ lower limit used for the Draco bound in the main text, illustrates the strong sensitivity of the isothermal coring bound to this choice.
-This sensitivity is due to the fact that central densities of an isothermal cored profile change slowly as $\sigma_{0m}$ is varied.
-The ram-pressure bounds are much less sensitive to small variations in the measurement of $\rho_{150}$ or $\bar{\rho}_{1/2}$.
+The final results for the classical dwarfs Draco and Ursa Minor, as well as the ultra-faint dwarfs Segue~1 and Tucana~2, are provided in Fig.~\ref{fig:Draco} and Fig.~\ref{fig:Other_Dwarfs}.
 The additional systems complement the result for Draco in a number of ways.
 Firstly, Draco's orbit has been shown to potentially be affected by the Large Magellenic Cloud (LMC)~\cite{Patel_2020}.
 If this is the case, then a full analysis should include the effects of Draco's interactions with the halo of the LMC and also account for the three-body orbit, both of which are beyond the scope of this work.
 However, the same study shows that Ursa Minor, which has a similar central density to Draco, is far less affected by the LMC.
 Specifically, the pericenter of Ursa Minor's orbit is expected to change far less when accounting for the multi-body orbit of the dwarf, LMC and the Milky Way.
 Second, Segue~1 and Tucana~2 are more DM dominated than either Draco or Ursa Minor, and thus have a different set of observational systematics.
 Finally, it is possible that the large central densities of the objects considered in this study could be the result of anomalously high concentrations, beyond even the $2 \sigma$ upper limit values used for results where gravothermal collapse does not occur ($2 \sigma$ was chosen specifically because we consider some of the densest known satellites of the Milky Way).
 If this is the case, the constraints would weaken.
 However, the combination of all four analyses illustrates the point that a future study of an ensemble of dwarfs will provide a robust constraint on the SIDM parameter space.